Analysis of contagion maps on a class of networks that are spatially embedded in a torus: Network model

 We fix $p \in \mathbb{R}_{>0}$ and place a geometric edge between any two nodes whose (periodic) Euclidean distance from each other is within $p$.
 That is, we place a geometric edge between nodes $i=\overline{(i_x, i_y)}$ and $j=\overline{(j_x,j_y)} \in V $ if and only if

 We call the number of geometric edges that are incident to a node $i$ its \emph{geometric degree}, which we denote by $d^{\rm{G}}(i)$.

-Each node also has $q \in \mathbb{N}$ `non-geometric stubs', and we connect pairs of stubs to build non-geometric edges as follows.
-We connect a non-geometric stub from node $i$ to a stub from node $j$ with a probability that is proportional to $\mu_{\rm per}(i,j)^{-\gamma}$, where $\gamma \in \mathbb{R}_{\geq 0}$ is a fixed parameter.
-We call the number of non-geometric edges incident to a node $i$ its \emph{non-geometric degree}, which we denote by $d^{\rm{NG}}(i)$ (where $d^{\rm{NG}}(i)=q$, by definition).
+Each node also has $q \in \mathbb{N}$ `nongeometric stubs', and we connect pairs of stubs to build nongeometric edges as follows.
+We connect a nongeometric stub from node $i$ to a stub from node $j$ with a probability that is proportional to $\mu_{\rm per}(i,j)^{-\gamma}$, where $\gamma \in \mathbb{R}_{\geq 0}$ is a fixed parameter.
+We call the number of nongeometric edges that are incident to a node $i$ its \emph{nongeometric degree}, which we denote by $d^{\rm{NG}}(i)$ (where $d^{\rm{NG}}(i)=q$, by definition).
 The degree of a node $i$ is $d(i)=d^{\rm{G}}(i)+d^{\rm{NG}}(i)$, and the class of networks that we just defined consists of regular networks of uniform degree $d=d(i)$ for all $i \in V$.
-When $\gamma=0$, we match the non-geometric stubs uniformly at random.
-For $\gamma>0$, non-geometric edges tend to connect nodes that are close with respect to the periodic lattice distance, and this tendency becomes more pronounced as $\gamma$ increases.
+When $\gamma=0$, we match the nongeometric stubs uniformly at random.
+For $\gamma>0$, nongeometric edges tend to connect nodes that are close with respect to the periodic lattice distance, and this tendency becomes more pronounced for progressively larger $\gamma$.